 3.1 Does intended use matter?

 Different views were expressed about whether intended use of a TLD should be taken into consideration in the application process.
 From one perspective, TLDs are a unique resource.
-If a string is delegated to one party, others who have an interest in that string are prevented from using it, potentially for a significant period of time or permanently.
+Some Work Track members have contrasted this unique quality of TLDs with the use of names under trademark law.
+From this perspective, under trademark law, the principles of specialty and of trademark "fair use" apply, according to which it is possible for two brands to register trademarks for the same term in the same jurisdiction, as long as no confusion or infringement pursuant to the law arises.
+In this view, the DNS is different because “parallel use” is not possible.
+In other words, if a string corresponding to a geographic term is delegated to one party, others who have an interest in that string are prevented from using it, potentially for a significant period of time or permanently.
 In this view, distinctions based on intended use are therefore not helpful.
 From this perspective, even if the intended use is non-geographic, the word still may have geographic connotations.
 In this view, it is important for governments or people associated with a place to be “at the table” for decisions about delegation, regardless of use, because of the unique nature of a TLD and the connotations of the word.

 From another perspective, the unique nature of a TLD does not give a government primacy over the use of that TLD.
 From this perspective, if a string is being used in a generic or brand context, there is no basis for a support/non-objection mechanism related to the use of that string.
 The geographic meaning should not prejudice the use of the string in another context.
 In support of that position, a Work Track member raised that there is a very large number of potential strings that could be delegated as TLDs.
 If one string has been delegated, a prospective applicant or other party can apply for an alternate string.
-For example, if a string matching a city name is delegated for another purpose, a government or other party interested in using <.city>, could apply for <.citygovernment>, <.citycouncil>, or <.citytourism>.
+For example, if a string matching a city name is delegated for another purpose, a government or other party interested in using <.city>, could apply for .citygovernment, .citycouncil, or .citytourism.
+Another Work Track member stated that, on the other hand, other applicants could apply for .citybusiness, .citysector or activity, or .citybrandfull name.

 3.2 Intended use provisions in practice